-- 1. Disconnect the display cable from the system board ZIF connector (1), and then remove the pieces of tape that secure the display cable to the system board (2). - 2.
-Disconnect the antenna cables from the WLAN module (3), and then remove the cables from the clips on the bottom and left sides of the speaker (4).
+- 1. Release the ZIF connector (1) the display panel cable is connected to, and then disconnect the display panel cable from the system board. - 2.
+Remove the tape (2) that secures the display panel cable. - 3.
+Disconnect the wireless antenna cables (3) from the WLAN module.

+4. Remove the wireless antenna cables (4) from the retention clips that are built into the speaker.
-- 3. Rotate the display to open the hinges (1). - 4.
-Remove the six Phillips M2.5 × 6.0 screws (2) that secure the display assembly to the computer.

-5. Separate the display assembly from the computer (3).
+- 5. Rotate the display (1) to open the hinges. - 6.
+Remove the six Phillips M2.5 \times 6.0 screws (2) that secure the display assembly to the computer. - 7.
+Separate the display assembly (3) from the computer.

-- 6. If you need to remove the hinge cover: - ▲ Squeeze the hinge cover (1), and then remove the hinge cover from the display (2).
+- 8. To remove the hinge cover, squeeze the hinge cover (1) to release it from the display assembly. - 9.
+Remove the hinge cover (2).

-The hinge cover is available as spare part number N21236-001.
+The hinge cover is available using spare part number N21236-001.

-- 7. If you need to remove the bezel: - a.
+10. To remove the bezel:

+- a.
 Flex the top (1), the left and right sides (2), and then the bottom of the bezel (3) to release it. - b.
 Remove the bezel from the display (4).
 The bezel is secured with adhesive.
 Be sure to replace the adhesive when installing a bezel.

-The bezel is available as spare part number M50434-001.
+The bezel is available as spare part number M39383-001.

-- 8. If you need to remove the camera module: - Use a tool to lift up evenly across the module and peel the module up from the display back cover (1), and then disconnect the cable from the module (2).
+11. To remove the camera module:

+Use a tool to lift up evenly across the module and peel the module up from the display back cover (1), and then disconnect the cable from the module (2).

-The camera module is available as spare part number M50436-001.
+The camera module is available as spare part number M39387-001.

-- 9. If you need to remove the display panel: - a.
+12. To remove the display panel:

+- a.
 The display panel is secured to the display enclosure with stretchable release tape that is installed under the left and right sides of the panel.
 To remove the panel, use tweezers to grasp the end of the tape (1).
 While turning the tweezers, wrap the tape around the tweezers (2) as you continue to pull the tape out from behind the display panel (3).
 You must pull the tape multiple times before it is completely removed. - b.
 Rotate the display panel over and place it next to the display rear cover (4).